-Banlung and Ratanakiri: a travel guide
+Banlung and Ratanakiri: Cambodia’s beautiful nature

 Banlung is a city located in the Northern part of Cambodia, in the province of Ratanakiri.
 Ratanakiri is a very remote and sparsely populated region.
 The area is known for its beautiful natural scenery, waterfalls, lakes, and forests, as well as its rich cultural heritage, with several ethnic minority groups living in the area.